Webinars

 Peter Solomon of the Sound School in New Haven, Connecticut, a regional vocational aquaculture center, describes in detail the oyster reef construction designed and implemented by high school students in Long Island Sound.

-Cody Carroll, CIOR intern, presents a progress report on the data collected by CIOR in monitoring the Billion Oyster Project’s Oyster Research Stations around City Island in 2020, tracking oyster growth and identifying organisms living among the oysters.
-CIOR monitors four ORS cages strategically placed around City Island.
+Cody Jernigan, CIOR intern, presents a progress report on the data collected by CIOR in monitoring the Billion Oyster Project’s Oyster Research Stations around City Island in 2020, tracking oyster growth and identifying organisms living among the oysters.

 Dr. Boze Hancock, Senior Marine Habitat Restoration Scientist of the Nature Conservancy (TNC), gives a presentation on “Shellfish Restoration 101,” describing his work in shellfish restoration in the United States, the Asia Pacific region, Europe, and the United Kingdom.
 Dr. Hancock manages community-based restoration projects with the National Oceanic and Atmospheric Administration and the Nature Conservancy.